hugmehugyouorg/Hug-Community-Web-Application/README.md

 Hug Community Web Application (www.hugcommunity.org)
 =============================
-Supported by the Hug Me Hug YOU!
+A project of the Hug Me Hug YOU!
 Initiative (www.hugmehugyou.org)

 PROJECT
 -------